Antigua and Barbuda–India relations: Trade

 Bilateral trade between Antigua and Barbuda and India totaled US$2.57 million in 2015–16.
 India exported $2.56 million worth of goods to Antigua and Barbuda, and imported $10,000.
 The main commodities exported by India to Antigua and Barbuda are non-railway vehicles, iron and steel, pharmaceuticals, and apparel and clothing.
 The major commodities imported by India from Antigua and Barbuda are fruits, nuts and Aluminium.

 Manipal University signed a memorandum of understanding with the Government of Antigua and Barbuda on 19 January 2007 to establish an offshore campus in Antigua.
-Manipal Education acquired complete ownership of the American University of Antigua (AUA) from New York-based Greater Caribbean Learning Resources in December 2008.
+Manipal Education acquired complete ownership of the American University of Antigua (AUA) from the New York-based Greater Caribbean Learning Resources in December 2008.
 Manipal Education subsequently spent ₹150 crore expanded the campus to increase the student intake from 1,000 students to 2,500.
 Today, the AUA has one of the largest campuses in the Caribbean.